Richardaeld/google_translate_game/README.md

 # Wireframe and Live Demo
 #### Wireframe
 ![wireframe of the playing screen with div description](assets/readme/wireframe/wf_game_5_pair-large.png "wireframe of the playing screen with div description")
-+ Wireframes were made for all predetermined size variations of the webpage
++ Wireframes were made for all predetermined size variations of the webpage.
-+ Each wireframe that contains cards was given a pointing arrow and a description because of the complexity of the card design
++ Each wireframe that contains cards was given a pointing arrow and a description because of the complexity of the card design.
 + [Click here to view all wireframes associated to this project.](assets/readme/wireframe "location of wireframes")

 #### Live Demo